Darren Waller Player Prop Bets for NFL Week 9 | Las Vegas vs. New York 11/7/2021

 Matchup vs. New York

-- Against the Giants, Waller totaled zero receiving yards in only career matchup, 59.5 fewer than his over/under for Sunday's game.
+- Waller's zero receiving yards in his one matchup against the Giants are 59.5 fewer than his over/under for Sunday's game.

-- Waller did not have a touchdown catch in that contest against the Giants.
+- Waller did not have a touchdown catch in that matchup against the Giants.

 - Note: Waller's stats vs. Giants date back to 2016.

-- The 259.1 passing yards the Giants give up per game makes them the NFL's 16th-ranked pass defense this season.
+- The Giants have the NFL's 16th-ranked pass defense this season, allowing 259.1 yards per game through the air.

-- The Giants have conceded 15 passing TDs this season (1.9 per game), ranking them 22nd among NFL defenses.
+- The Giants have allowed 15 passing TDs this year (1.9 per game), ranking them 22nd among NFL defenses.

 Recent Performances

-- Waller did not record a catch in Week 7 versus the Eagles.
+- Waller did not have a catch in Week 7 versus the Eagles.

+- Over his last three games, Waller has racked up 34.7 yards per game, reeling in nine passes on 13 targets.

 Waller's Las Vegas Teammates